|Kathryn Tucker Windham|

 June 2, 1838 – Confederate soldier Bright Waters was born in Burnt Corn, Ala.
 He enlisted at Bells Landing on July 28, 1861 and served with the Monroe Guards.
 He was taken prisoner at Gettysburg and was later exchanged.
 He was wounded near Fredericksburg on May 19, 1864 and was discharged.
-He is buried in Mt.
+He passed away in 1882 and was buried in Mt.
 Pleasant Methodist Cemetery at Skinnerton.

 June 2, 1840 – English poet and novelist Thomas Hardy was born in Upper Bockhampton, Dorset.
 His books include “Far From the Madding Crowd” (1874), “The Return of the Native” (1878), “Tess of the d’Urbervilles” (1891) and “Jude the Obscure” (1895).

 June 2, 1847 - Confederate heroine Emma Sansom was born in Social Circle, Ga.
 Around 1852, she and her family moved to just outside Gadsden, Ala.

 June 2, 1862 – During the Civil War, “affairs” occurred at Galloway's Farm, Arkansas and near Rienzi, Mississippi.
 Skirmishes were also fought at Tranter's Creek, North Carolina and at Woodstock and Strasburg, Virginia.